raynaharrisphd/2024-01-27-yoga/README.md

 ## Description

 **When:** Saturday, January 27, 2024 from 8 - 9 AM
-**Where:** Palisades Yoga Stuio
+**Where:** Palisades Yoga Studio
 **With:** Rayna Harris and Jashua Denis
 **Key Actions:** Open Your Heart
 **Spinal Effects:** Enlivening, Axial Extension

 **Description:**  _This 60 minutes yoga class focuses on joy and peace.
-It begins with joyful medication and vinyasa flow, and it ends with restorative practice centered around inner peace, relaxation, and happiness._
+It begins with joyful meditation and vinyasa flow, and it ends with restorative practice centered around inner peace, relaxation, and happiness._

-## Asanas and Meditaions
+## Asanas and Meditations

 **Opening Meditation**